mark-mngoma/RHWSL8/README.md

 wsl --set-default-version 2
 ```

-Run `make.sh` to bake the RHWSL8 rootfs tarball.
+Run `install.sh` to bake the RHWSL8 rootfs tarball, register the distro and bootstrap a full RHEL 8 experience.
 This requires you to have a working instance of WSL 2 distro (e.g. Debian 10 from Windows Store) with Docker access.

 ```
-wsl sh make.sh
+wsl bash install.sh
 ```

 # Post-Installation